Massachusetts Museum of Contemporary Art: MASS MoCA

+Büchel claimed that allowing the public to view it in an unfinished state and without his permission would misrepresent his work, infringe his copyrights, and infringe his moral rights granted under U.S. law, specifically, the 1990 Visual Artists Rights Act.
+Contrary to Büchel's allegation, the museum alleged that Büchel did not respond to requests by the museum to come and remove the materials.
+On September 21, 2007, Judge Ponsor of the Federal District Court for Massachusetts in Springfield ruled that there was no copyright violations and no distortion inherent in showing an unfinished work as long as it was clearly labeled as such.
+Judge Ponsor noted that his opinion would likely not be viewed as creating a legal precedent.
+Although the museum was granted permission to exhibit Büchel's art installation without his consent, it chose not to do so.
+Büchel appealed the district court's ruling, and in January 2010 the United States Court of Appeals for the First Circuit overruled Judge Ponsor, finding that the Visual Artists Rights Act applies to unfinished works of art, and that Büchel asserted a viable claim under the Copyright Act that MASS MoCA violated his exclusive right to display his work publicly.

 The Coast of Industry by Chris Doyle, a 300-foot digital animation.

 On November 16, 2008, the museum opened an exhibition of Sol LeWitt wall drawings in partnership with Yale University Art Gallery and Williams College Museum of Art.
 The exhibition, Sol LeWitt: A Wall Drawing Retrospective occupies a 27000 sqft building located at the center of the campus.
 More than 100 monumental wall drawings and paints conceived by the artist from 1968 to 2007 will be on view through 2033.
 Cambridge-based Bruner/Cott & Associates converted the historic mill building and worked with LeWitt to design the gallery space.
 LeWitt designed the final placement of the drawings before his death in April 2007, and the drawings were installed by a team of draftsmen between April 1 and September 30, 2008.
 The exhibition was chosen as the "top museum exhibition of 2008" by Time Magazine.

-Anselm Kiefer

-A collaboration with the Hall Art Foundation, this presentation of work by German painter and sculptor Anselm Kiefer consists of three monumentally scaled installations, Etroits Sont Les Vaisseaux, Les Femmes De La Revolution, and Velimir Chlebnikov, and occupies a 10,000 square foot building renovated for the exhibition.
-On view Spring/Summer/Fall through 2028.